7ombie/7ombie/README.md

 and concatenate files from the project directory to produce the content that is written to the corresponding file in the cartridge directory.

-The cart can be loaded by the Ellex 80 runtime (a small JavaScript library), which will use the metadata to setup the SoC, copy the correct binaries to the various processors, resolve any imports and exports, and install all of the helper chips.
+The cartridge can be loaded by the Ellex 80 runtime (a small JavaScript library), which will access the cartridge filesystem to initialize the SoC (creating the required threads, engines and memory), copy the specified binaries to the various processors (resolving any imports and exports in the process), install the helper chips, before it boots the board.

 PHANTASM
 --------